dennissxz/data-science-handbook/38-ml-for-graph-data/21-modeling.md

   - observe: in WWW, often web pages to which many other pages point will tend to accumulate increasingly greater numbers of links as time goes on.
 - want to mimic: broad degree distributions, as observed in many large, real-world networks

-We introduce Barabasi-Albert Model, which view degree as 'richness'.
+We introduce **Barabasi-Albert Model**, which view degree as 'richness'.

 - Start with an initial graph $G{(0)}$ of $N(0)_v$ vertices and $N^{(0)}_e$ edges.
 - At stage $t = 1,2, \ldots$, the current graph $G^{(t−1)}$ is modified to create a new graph $G^{t}$ by